 - Previous Scholarship Results – former scholarship holders only

 If you have previously been awarded a scholarship from SI for PhD/postdoc/senior research visits, you must include a report of your earlier results.

 - Letter of support – PhD students only

 PhD students are required to submit a letter of support from their academic supervisor or head of the home department/research group that describes the applicant’s and the home department’s interest in co-operation with the Swedish department/research group and the long-term impact of a study/research visit to Sweden.
-The letter of support must confirm the applicant’s status as a PhD student’s and certify that the applicant will be able to continue his/her research at the home department after the program period in Sweden.
+The letter of support must confirm the applicant’s status as a PhD student’s and certify that the applicant will be able to continue his/her research at the home department after the scholarship period in Sweden.
 Maximum 2 pages.

 - CV of the current supervisor at the home department/research group – PhD students only